Fact Finding, Witness, and Advocacy

 Our fact finding missions are designed to introduce participants to the new and evolving circumstances on the ground in Israel/Palestine, as well as provide the historic perspective and theological framework that is necessary to evaluate future initiatives.
-Foremost among these is to examine the ways in which the mission environment has changed.
 These programs expose participants to a wide variety of people representing different bands on the political spectrum, including governmental and non-governmental personnel.
 Israeli, Palestinian, and Jordanian, both religious and secular perspectives are included.

 A second emphasis of these programs is solidarity, i.e., to engage in an intentional ministry of Christian presence for those whose lives are disrupted by violence and fear and who continue to perform relief and advocacy roles under extraordinarly difficult circumstances.
 These missions provide emotional and spiritual support that has a fortifying effect on people who feel themselves isolated, misunderstood, vulnerable, and abandoned.